 Professional and academic qualifications.
-Degrees in Dutch Civil Law and European & International Law; Bram specialises in mergers and acquisitions, including corporate takeovers, joint ventures, private equity and venture capital investments, and other types of collaborations.
+Degrees in Dutch Civil Law and European & International Law; Bram specialises in mergers and acquisitions, including corporate takeovers, joint ventures, private equity and VC investments, and other types of collaborations.
 His work focuses on private equity and M&A transactions with an international angle.
-He represents both domestic and foreign private equity and venture capital investors and strategic parties.
-Bram has 16 years' transactional experience with Houthoff
+He represents both domestic and foreign private equity and VC investors and strategic parties.
+Bram has over 18 years' transactional experience with Houthoff